 Please contact the department advisor or the instructor of the course you are trying to add with any questions about enrollment.
 Unfortunately the history department advisor cannot help you with enrolling in courses that are outside of the history department.

 How do I choose my nation, continent, or time period of focus for areas B-1 and B-2?

 This is completely up to you!
 The department recommends experimenting with a few different upper division history courses to see what interests you most.
 Remember, for your area of emphasis in B-1, you must take 12 upper division units in the same nation, continent, or time period.
 In area B-2, you must take 12-16 units of upper division history courses in anything outside your area of emphasis in B-1.
 For more information on this, click the in-depth major explanation linked at the top of the page.
 If you still have questions or concerns about choosing your area of focus, please reach out to the faculty director of the major.

 How do I get my upper division area B-1, B-2, and C courses to appear in my progress check?

 Because History of Public Policy and Law majors have the ability to choose their areas of concentration for the B-1 and B-2 sections of the major, their upper division courses will not automatically appear in their major progress check.
 Complete this google form detailing where you would like each of your courses to apply to the upper division major so the history advisor can manually update your progress check.
-Please do not fill out this form until your class schedule is set, and you do not plan to drop any of the courses you are including.
-This form can also be found on our Undergraduate Petitions Page.
+Please do not fill out this form until you are enrolled in or have completed your last courses for the major.